-Certified right-of-way pest control applicators may be licensed as either public applicators or commercial applicators.
+Certified natural areas weed management applicators may be licensed as either public applicators or commercial applicators.
 These are the major differences:

-This document is PI-1148, one of a series of the Pesticide Information Office, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+^{1.} This document is PI-150, one of a series of the Pesticide Information Office, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
 Original publication date February 2007.
 Visit the EDIS Web Site at http://edis.ifas.ufl.edu.